Data Security Best Practices Say: Keep Data in the Data Center

 While everyone is assuring your customers they can secure their data “completely” with firewalls, intrusion prevention systems and others designed to prevent penetration, a look at Verizon’s 2016 Data Breach Investigations Report vividly shows that 77% of data security breaches in the last year came from employees, rather than from the outside.
 This is slightly down from the trend of 85 to 90%, which continued from 2010 to 2015.

 This means all of the measures your competing service providers have been pushing on their customers only protect against 10 to 15% of all threats.
-Consider this fact as we talk about data center best practices that will protect your clients against the real threats causing the majority of breaches.
+What’s more, recent data reveals how little resources are being devoted to regular employee training against cyberthreats:

 Where is their data safe?